 A quick Google search for the word resume or cover letter could return over a billion results, some helpful and others not so helpful.
 Instead of going down the rabbit hole, consider exploring the resources here!

-If you would like resources on either your resume or cover letter, consider scheduling an appointment with an advisor or PCA in Handshake.
+If you would like resources on either your resume or cover letter, consider scheduling an appointment with an advisor or Peer Career Advisor in Handshake.

 Resume Tips for Veterans and Transitioning Military Personnel